butler54/medical-diagnosis-udn/README.md

 A strict order of operations is required to get this to boot.

 1. Install a cluster.
 Make sure you have metal nodes available if in AWS.
-   1. Control plane on AWS `m5.4xlarge` or larger are known to work
+   1. Control plane on AWS `m5.4xlarge` or larger are known to work (most likely `m5.2xlarge` are sufficient)
-   2. Use `m5.metal` on aws
+   2. Use `m5.metal` on aws for virt control plane.
 2. Ensure you are on 4.17 - Note that `openshift-installer` increments per release.
 Download the latest to avoid upgrades.
 3. First enable the featuregate to enable UDNs
   ```